Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: From elastic scattering to ionization

 In the elastic scattering, the initial and final state electron wave functions are taken to be plane waves $| e_{\vec{k}} \rangle$.
-However, for a process like ionization, both the initial bound state and the final unbound state are represented by a wavepacket in the momentum space,
+However, for a process like ionization, both the initial bound state and the final unbound state are represented by a wave packet in the momentum space,